 Before we get into this article, let's first discuss the delay effect (in more words than the opening answer paragraph).

-Delay, as an audio effect, is the process of recording and input signal to a storage medium and playing it back (often along with the input signal) after a period of time.
+Delay, as an audio effect, is the process of recording an input signal to a storage medium and playing it back (often along with the input signal) after a period of time.

-Depending on the delay effect unit, the processed/delayed signal can be played back once or multiple times.
+The processed/delayed signal can be played back once or multiple times, depending on the delay effect unit.
 The delayed signal level can often be adjusted along with the mix relative to the original dry signal.
 It may also be fed back into the delay processing circuit to produce further delay.

 If we compare the audio delay effect to the world of acoustics, it would be analogous to the initial reflections we'd hear after a sound bounces off a reflective surface.

-In the real world, we can often hear “delay” as the sound is reflected around us.
-However, the delay is all too often drown out, when it’s noticeable at all, by the reverberation of the environment.
+We can often hear “delay” in the real world as the sound is reflected around us.
+However, the delay is all too often drown out, when it's noticeable at all, by the reverberation of the environment.

 Note that reverb, like delay, is a time-based acoustic reaction that has been turned into an audio effect.